Post 156 Scout Units

 A nomination form can be found here.

 The individual selected as The Department of Maryland Eagle Scout of The Year will receive a $500 scholarship and will compete for $10,000 from the American Legion National Scholarship fund.
 The deadline for the Department of Maryland to receive the Nomination Form is no later than March 1, 2018.
 Nomination forms and supporting documents should be sent to The Department Scouting Chairman, Dana Edwards at:

 The American Legion provides for a national scholarship to be awarded to the Eagle Scout who is selected “The American Legion Eagle Scout of the Year.”
 The American Legion Eagle Scout of the Year will receive a $10,000 scholarship.
 Three runner-up scholarship awards will be granted in the amount of $2,500 each.
 The scholarship recipients will be eligible to receive their scholarship immediately upon graduation from high school (public, parochial, military, private, or home school) and must utilize the total award within four (4) years of their graduation date, excluding active military duty or religious mission.
 Additionally, The American Legion Eagle Scout of the Year will join the Youth Champion delegation and participate in the Legion’s Annual National Convention.

-The selection will be announced in the National Americanism Commission Report to the National Executive Committee during The American Legion's 2017 Spring Meetings in Indianapolis, May 10-11.
+The selection will be announced in the National Americanism Commission Report to the National Executive Committee during The American Legion's 2018 Spring Meeting in Indianapolis, May 9-10.